GaijinEntertainment/GaijinNetApp/GameExamples/dungeonGame/READ_ME.md

 - *cln_get_leaderboard* - for access to the leaderboard

 ### server
 This part imitates a backend application.
-It realizes some game engine: enemies generation, battle mechanics, etc. Also it sends game session statistics to the GAP.
+It realizes some game mechanics: enemies generation, battle mechanics, etc. Also it sends game session statistics to the GAP.

 ### gameClient
 This is a user-side application.
 It provides several features for user: